jedelman8/nxos-ansible/README.md

 richardson
 ```

-Second is in a file called `all.yml` that needs to be created and stored in a `group_vars` directory.
-The path to this file should be the ansible working directory `group_vars/all.yml`, so for this complete example it would be `/home/cisco/ansible/nxos-ansible/group_vars/all.yml`  Any variables found in `all.yml` can be accessed by any device (within their scope during playbook execution).
+Second is in a file called `wan.yml` that needs to be created and stored in a `group_vars` directory.
+This group will match the group as defined in the `hosts` file.

+The path to this file should be the ansible working directory `group_vars/wan.yml`, so for this complete example it would be `/home/cisco/ansible/nxos-ansible/group_vars/wan.yml`  Any variables found in `wan.yml` can be accessed by any device in the WAN group within the hosts file.

-`all.yml` looks like the following:
+`wan.yml` looks like the following:

 ```
 ---